BoulderCodeHub/RWDataPlyr/README.md

 ## Overview

-RWDataPlyr is a tool to read and manipulate data generated from [RiverWare<sup>TM</sup>](http://www.riverware.org) simulations in rdf, csv, and nc format.
+RWDataPlyr is a tool to read and manipulate data generated from [RiverWare<sup>TM</sup>](http://www.riverware.org) simulations in rdf, csv, and nc formats and work with those data in a dplyr pipeline.
 It provides functions to gather,  aggregate, and summarize data from multiple RiverWare simulations, i.e., scenarios.

 ## Installation